-25% of the capital value of your LGPS benefits, or
+25% of the capital value of your L G P S benefits, or

 25% of the lifetime allowance which, for those with fixed protection 2016, is £312,500 (ie 25% of your lifetime allowance of £1.25 million) less the value of any other pension rights you have in payment.

-Please note, you will lose fixed protection 2016 if you are an active member of the LGPS on or after 6 April 2016.
-Fixed protection 2016 is lost if your benefits increase by more than the cost of living increase.
-As the cost of living increase for the year 2016/17 was zero, any pension build up, however small, will lead to your pension increasing by more than zero.
-Therefore, if you applied for and wished to keep fixed protection 2016 you would have needed to have opted out of the LGPS with effect from 6 April 2016.
+If you were an active member of the L G P S on or after 6 April 2016 then you would have lost fixed protection 2016.

 Fixed protection 2016 will also be lost if you start a new pension arrangement, other than to accept a transfer of existing pension rights, or if you pay contributions into a money purchase pension arrangement, other than to a life assurance policy providing death benefits that started before 6 April 2006.
 You will also be subject to restrictions on where and how you can transfer benefits.

-If you lose fixed protection 2016 you must electronically notify HMRC within 90 days of the date on which you could first reasonably be expected to have known that an event had occurred which caused you to lose this protection.
+If you lose fixed protection 2016, you must electronically notify H M R C within 90 days of the date on which you could first reasonably be expected to have known that an event had occurred which caused you to lose this protection.
 Failure to do so could result in a fine of £300 and a penalty of up to £60 per day after the initial fine has been issued until you supply them with the required notification.

+H M R C have introduced an online self-service for pension scheme members to apply for fixed protection 2016.

+You will no longer receive a lifetime allowance protection certificate; instead, once you have successfully applied for protection the online service will provide you with reference numbers which you will need to keep.

+Guaranteed Minimum Pension (GMP)

+The L G P S guarantees to pay you a pension that is at least as high as you would have earned had you not been contracted out of the State Earning Related Pension Scheme (SERPS) at any time between 6 April 1978 and 5 April 1997.
+This is called the Guaranteed Minimum Pension (GMP).

+Individual protection 2014

+As well as fixed protection 2014, a further protection called individual protection 2014 was introduced when the lifetime allowance reduced to £1.25 million from 6 April 2014.
+Individuals could apply for individual protection 2014 if their pension savings were valued at over £1.25 million on 5 April 2014.

+Individual protection 2014 gives a protected lifetime allowance equal to the value of your pension rights on 5 April 2014 - up to a maximum of £1.5 million.
+You will not lose individual protection 2014 by making further savings into your pension scheme but any pension savings in excess of your protected lifetime allowance will be subject to a lifetime allowance charge.

+You can hold both fixed protection 2014 and individual protection 2014, however, you were not able to apply for them at the same time.
+You can also hold individual protection while holding either enhanced protection or fixed protection, but you couldn't apply for individual protection if you already held primary protection.

+The deadline to apply to H M R C for individual protection 2014 was 5 April 2017.

 Individual Protection 2016

 As well as fixed protection 2016, the government also introduced individual protection 2016 when the lifetime allowance reduced to £1 million in April 2016.
 You can apply for individual protection 2016 if you have pension savings valued at over £1 million (including past benefits already in payment) on 5 April 2016.
 However, if you have primary protection you can’t apply for individual protection 2016.